adithya180498/perforce-server-aws/README.md

 1) use the connect make command
 2) move the config file to the specific location ```~/.ssh/config```

-Connect to the Pointcloud-Tiler Instance:
+Connect to the Perfoce Instance:

 ```
 make connect